awslabs/deequ/README.md

 We are in the process of adding [more examples](src/main/scala/com/amazon/deequ/examples/), especially for the advanced features listed below.
 So far, we showcase the following functionality:

+ * Storing computed metrics of the data in a [MetricsRepository](src/main/scala/com/amazon/deequ/examples/MetricsRepositoryExample.scala) and retrieving them again
  * [Incremental metrics computation](src/main/scala/com/amazon/deequ/examples/IncrementalMetricsExample.scala) on growing data

 ## Advanced features

 Our library contains much more than what we showed in the basic example.
 We will add examples for the following advanced features soon:

- * Storing computed metrics of the data in a [MetricsRepository](src/main/scala/com/amazon/deequ/repository)
  * [Anomaly detection](src/main/scala/com/amazon/deequ/anomalydetection)
  * Single-column [data profiling](src/main/scala/com/amazon/deequ/suggestions/ColumnProfiler.scala)
  * Automatic [suggestion of constraints](src/main/scala/com/amazon/deequ/suggestions/EndToEndConstraintSuggestion.scala)